LitSignal/site-policy/Policies/github-terms-of-service.md

 #### 3. License to GitHub Policies
 This Agreement is licensed under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
 You may use it freely under the terms of the Creative Commons license.

-### G. API Terms
-**Short version:** *You agree to these Terms of Service, plus this Section G, when using any of GitHub's APIs (Application Provider Interface), including use of the API through a third party product that accesses GitHub.*

-#### 1. Limitation of Liability for API Use
-You understand and agree that GitHub is not liable for any direct, indirect, incidental, special, consequential or exemplary damages, including but not limited to damages for loss of profits, goodwill, use, data or other intangible losses (even if GitHub has been advised of the possibility of such damages), resulting from your use of the API or third-party products that access data via the API.

-#### 2. No Abuse or Overuse of the API
-Abuse or excessively frequent requests to GitHub via the API may result in the temporary or permanent suspension of your account's access to the API.
-GitHub, in our sole discretion, will determine abuse or excessive usage of the API.
-We will make a reasonable attempt to warn you via email prior to suspension.

-You may not share API tokens to exceed GitHub's rate limitations.

-You may not use the API to download data or Content from GitHub for spamming purposes, including for the purposes of selling GitHub users' personal information, such as to recruiters, headhunters, and job boards.

-All use of the GitHub API is subject to these Terms of Service and the [GitHub Privacy Statement](https://github.com/site/privacy).

-GitHub may offer subscription-based access to our API for those Users who require high-throughput access or access that would result in resale of GitHub's Service.

-#### 3. GitHub May Terminate Your Use of the API
-We reserve the right at any time to modify or discontinue, temporarily or permanently, your access to the API or any part of it with or without notice.

-### H. Additional Terms for GitHub Pages
-**Short version:** *The GitHub Pages hosting service is subject to certain rules, in addition to the rest of the Terms.*

-Each GitHub account comes with access to the [GitHub Pages static hosting service](https://pages.github.com/).
-This hosting service is intended to host static web pages for GitHub users.
-GitHub Pages are subject to some specific bandwidth and usage limits, and may not be appropriate for some high-bandwidth uses.
-Please see our [GitHub Pages guidelines](/articles/what-is-github-pages/) for more information.

-GitHub reserves the right at all times to reclaim any GitHub subdomain without liability.

-### I. Additional Terms for GitHub Marketplace

-**Short version:** *GitHub Marketplace is subject to certain rules, in addition to the rest of this Agreement.*

-[GitHub Marketplace](https://github.com/marketplace) is a platform for developers of all kinds.
-Through GitHub Marketplace, you can list Developer Products (as defined in the [GitHub Marketplace Terms of Service](/articles/github-marketplace-terms-of-service/)) or buy others' Developer Products.
-Prior to submitting a project to be listed, you must agree to the [GitHub Marketplace Developer Agreement](/articles/github-marketplace-developer-agreement/).

-If you buy Developer Products, the [GitHub Marketplace Terms of Service](/articles/github-marketplace-terms-of-service/) controls your purchase.
-This Agreement, as well as the [GitHub Marketplace Terms of Service](/articles/github-marketplace-terms-of-service/), will govern your use of GitHub Marketplace.
-Many of these Developer Products are used exclusively for performing automated tasks.
-In addition, multiple Users may direct the actions of a Developer Product.
-However, if you purchase and/or set up a Developer Product on your account, or you are an owner of an account with an integrated Developer Product, then you will be responsible for the Developer Product's actions that are performed on or through your account.

-Any violation of the [GitHub Marketplace Terms of Service](/articles/github-marketplace-terms-of-service/) is also a violation of this Agreement.

-### J. Advertising on GitHub
+### G. Advertising on GitHub
 **Short version:** *We do not generally prohibit use of GitHub for advertising.
 However, we expect our users to follow certain limitations, so GitHub does not become a spam haven.
 No one wants that.*

-#### 1. GitHub Pages
-We offer Pages sites primarily as a showcase for personal and organizational projects.
-Some monetization efforts are permitted on Pages, such as donation buttons and crowdfunding links.

-#### 2. GitHub Repositories
+#### 2. GitHub Modules
-GitHub repositories are intended to host Content.
-You may include static images, links, and promotional text in the README documents associated with your repositories, but they must be related to the project you are hosting on GitHub.
+GitHub modules are intended to host Content.
+You may include static images, links, and promotional text in the README documents associated with your modules, but they must be related to the project you are hosting on GitHub.

-You may not advertise in other Users' repositories, such as by posting monetized or excessive bulk content in issues.
+You may not advertise in other Users' modules, such as by posting monetized or excessive bulk content in issues.

 #### 3. Spamming and Inappropriate Use of GitHub
 Advertising Content, like all Content, must not violate the law or these Terms of Use, for example through excessive bulk activity such as spamming.
 We reserve the right to remove any advertisements that, in our sole discretion, violate any GitHub terms or policies.

-### K. Payment
+### H. Payment
 **Short version:** *You are responsible for any fees associated with your use of GitHub.
 We are responsible for communicating those fees to you clearly and accurately, and letting you know well in advance if those prices change.*

 #### 1. Pricing